deroproject/derohe/Readme.md

 #### **Erasure Coded Blocks**

         Traditional Blockchains process blocks as single unit of computation(if a double-spend tx occurs within the block, entire block is rejected).
-As soon as a block is found, it is sent to all its peers.DERO blockchain erasure codes the block into 48 chunks, dispersing and chunks are dispersed to peers randomly.Any peer receiving any 16 chunks( from 48 chunks) can regerate the block and thus lower overheads and lower propagation time.
+As soon as a block is found, it is sent to all its peers.DERO blockchain erasure codes the block into 48 chunks, dispersing and chunks are dispersed to peers randomly.Any peer receiving any 16 chunks( from 48 chunks) can regenerate the block and thus lower overheads and lower propagation time.

 #### Client Protocol